slyon/ubuntu-mir-original/wiki.md

 TODO:   - test suite fails will fail the build upon error.
 TODO: - does have a non-trivial test suite that runs as autopkgtest
 TODO: - if special HW does prevent build/autopkgtest is there a test plan, code, log provided?
-TODO: - The package has a team bug subscriber
 TODO: - no translation present, but none needed for this case (user visible)?
-TODO: - not a python/go package, no extra constraints to consider int hat regard
+TODO: - not a python/go package, no extra constraints to consider in that regard
 TODO: - no new python2 dependency
 TODO: - Python package that is using dh_python
 TODO: - Go package that uses dh-golang